Logging is an essential tool in every developer's arsenal. It helps

 these five methods operate on different levels of priorities set for the logger.

-These different levels are defined as constants in the log4net.spi.Level
+These different levels are defined as constants in the log4net.spi.Level class.

 You can use any of the methods in your application, as appropriate.